 This is the motion passed last night:

-The Labour Representation Committee wholeheartedly and unreservedly condemns all forms of racism.
-We further wholeheartedly and unreservedly condemn the suspension by the Labour Party of Jackie Walker – Vice Chair of the National Steering Committee of Momentum, a leading activist in Thanet Momentum, and an Executive Committee member of the LRC – for alleged anti-Semitism.
+“Islington North constituency Labour Party wholeheartedly and unreservedly condemns all forms of racism, including anti-semitism.
+We further wholeheartedly and unreservedly condemn the suspension by the Labour Party of Thanet Labour Party member Jackie Walker for alleged anti-semitism.

-The LRC welcomes Jeremy Corbyn’s initiative to hold a full enquiry into anti-Semitism in the Party.
-Any member who actually has made anti-Semitic comments must face immediate suspension pending an investigation.
-But there must be an immediate end to the suspension of members on a spurious basis, into which category Jackie Walker’s suspension clearly falls.
+We welcome Jeremy Corbyn’s initiative to hold a full inquiry into anti-semitism in the Labour Party.
+Any member who has made obviously anti-semitic comments should face immediate suspension pending an investigation.
+But care must be taken not to suspend members on a spurious basis, and that is what Jackie Walker’s suspension clearly is.

 Such suspensions are also a clear invitation to the party’s enemies to use our procedures to damage our party and its effective operation.

 We call upon the National Executive Committee to lift the suspension immediately, to reinstate Jackie Walker and to apologise to her.